Upgrade to the __tier_name__

 That’s how Groove Rings crashed the silicone ring market when we arrived on the scene just a few years ago.
 Creating space between the ring and skin, the silicone ring provides an escape route.
 The inner grooves and "air in, moisture out technology" eliminates soap and trapped chemicals while allowing airflow for moisture to escape and skin to dry properly.

 When you get wedding ring rash you have a couple of options: You can take your ring off or place the ring on a different finger.
 We thnk you probably agree that not wearing the ultimate symbol of your life-long marriage commitment is not cool.
-Plus, swapping to a different finger increases the chance of spreading the rash.
+Plus, swapping to a different finger increases the chance of spreading the jewelry rash.
 Stop the Madness!
 Get a better, more useful silicone ring from Groove Life.

 Are you wondering, "What's all the hype about these Groove Rings?"
 Head over to our store to see for yourself!